1998 Nobel Prize in Literature: Reactions

 The choice of Saramago as the Nobel Prize laureate was internationally generally well received.
 One commentator in the Swedish newspaper Dagens Nyheter described it as a safe choice: "an authorship that is appreciated by everyone and won't be questioned by anyone".
 In Saramago's home country reactions were however radically mixed, lauded by the left wing press and heavily criticised by the bourgeois press.

 Following the Swedish Academy's decision to present Saramago with the Nobel Prize in Literature, the Vatican City questioned the decision on political grounds, though gave no comment on the aesthetic or literary components of his work.
 Saramago responded: "The Vatican is easily scandalized, especially by people from outside.
 They should just focus on their prayers and leave people in peace.
 I respect those who believe, but I have no respect for the institution."
 He received the news when he was about to fly to Germany for the Frankfurt Book Fair, and caught both him and his editor by surprise.

+Award ceremony speech

+At the award ceremony in Stockholm on 10 December 1998, Kjell Espmark of the Swedish Academy said of Saramago's writing:

+Nobel Prize Museum

+In 2024, Saramago's widow Pilar del Rio and the José Saramago Foundation donated a number of Saramago's belongings to the Nobel Prize Museum in Stockholm, including a pair of his glasses, a stone found in Lanzarote that was important to him, and a manuscript written in his youth.